 Admission Requirements & Details

 The admission details below may give you an idea of the applicants Whittier College accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of accepted students, as well as any AP or college credits that may be transferred.
-This information can be used to get a better idea of your chances of getting into Whittier College.
+The details may include application requirements and recommendations, as well as any AP or college credits that may be transferred.

 College Credits Accepted